Kuleenabinoy/RentalBazaar/README.md

 ## Description
 The purpose of this assignment was to create a command-line interface for non-developers that easily allows them to view & interact with stored information in a company database.

-Technologies used: JavaScript, MYSQL2, console.table
+Technologies used: Handlebars, JavaScript, MYSQL2

 View the deployed application here: <placeholder>